 The full-time one-year Master in Public Affairs (MPA) offered at the Sciences Po School of Public Affairs is designed for early- and mid-career professionals wanting to foster their expertise in policy-making in public, non-profit, private sectors and international organizations.
-The program is anchored in a rigorous and innovative multi-disciplinary program and covers all dimensions of public affairs with the choice of 12 different policy areas of specialization.
+The program is anchored in a rigorous and innovative multi-disciplinary program and covers all dimensions of public affairs with the choice of elective courses from 10 different policy areas of specialization.

 Join a diverse yet cohesive cohort within a vibrant international school

 The Sciences Po School of Public Affairs is the largest and one of the main School of Public Affairs in Europe, with the best European expertise but also a global perspective on policy-making.
 You will join a vibrant international school of 2000 students overall, while studying within a cohesive MPA cohort of around 30 mid-careers professionals from all over the world.